bemosior/reposervice/Building Instructions.md

 ## Project Naming Conventions

-## Prerequisites for using LYRASIS `reposervice` environment
+## Prerequisites for using the `reposervice` environment

+These packages must be installed on your system.
+The configuration has been tested using Ubuntu and MacOSX 10.8 with Homebrew.

-1. `build-essential` virtual package, because you'll be building some of the prerequisites
+1. (For Ubuntu) The `build-essential` virtual package, because you'll be building some of the prerequisites.
+(For MacOSX) The XCode package from Apple; same reason.
 1. Apache HTTPD
 1. MySQL-5.1
 1. Java6 JDK